defencedigital/moduk-service-manual/src/accessibility/meet-accessibility-regulations/delivery-managers.md

 Testing for accessibility should include:

-- how your product or service works with assistive technologies
+- how your service works with assistive technologies
 - checking against the [Web Content Accessibility Guidelines (WCAG 2.1)](https://www.w3.org/TR/WCAG21/)

 If your service needs an [accessibility statement](/accessibility/publishing-documents#accessibility-statements), you will need time to create or update it.